Aqeel Turabi

-Aqeel Turabi also known as Allama Aqeel Turabi (1934 - 2009) was a leading Pakistani Islamic scholar and orator.
+Aqeel Turabi, also known as Allama Aqeel Turabi (1934 - 2009), was a leading Pakistani Islamic scholar and orator.
 He was a member of the Council of Islamic Ideology from 2000 until 2006.

 Early life

-Turabi was born in Hyderabad, in British India.
+Turabi was born in Hyderabad state, in British India.
 His father Allama Rasheed Turabi was a noted religious scholar, poet, and orator.

 Aqeel Turabi received his early religious education from his parents who were keen to see one of their children becoming a religious scholar.
 After the partition, he moved to Karachi with his parents.

 From 1952 to 1962, he received religious education in Hawza 'Ilmiyya Qom, Iran, where he studied under the personal patronage of the Grand Mujtahid Ayatullah Borujerdi.
-He spent more than a decade in religious seminaries in Qum and later in Najaf; during this period he acquired fluency in Persian and Arabic language.
+He spent more than a decade in religious seminaries in Qom and later in Najaf; during this period he acquired fluency in Persian and Arabic language.
 He received more than 13 Ijazahs from Iranian and Iraqi academies of: Ayatollah Mohammad Kazem Shariatmadari; Ayatollah Sheikh Abdun Nabi Iraqi; Ayatollah Imam Khomeini, Leader of the Islamic revolution in Iran; Shahab ud-Din Mar’ashi Najafi; Ayatollah Uzma Muhsin al-Hakim; Ayatollah Uzma Syed Abu al-Qasim al-Khoei; Ayatollah Sahib Zarya; Ayatollah Syed Abdullah Shirazee; Ayatollah Syed Jamal Hashmi; Ayatollah Syed Faani Ispahani; Ayatollah Muhammad Sharizi of Karbala; Ayatollah Hasan Qasmi; Ayatollah Syed Mohammad Shirazee; and Ayatollah Syed Muhammad Roohani.

 In 1966, he was appointed and went to England as a representative of Grand Mujtahid Ayatollah Hakeem.